go-pg/docs/docs/zfs.md

 terabyte of data down to ~300 gigabytes.
 With ZSTD compression can be even better.

 The second reason is Adaptive Replacement Cache (ARC) cache.
 ARC is a page replacement algorithm with overall better characteristics than Linux page cache.
-Since it caches compressed blocks you can also fit more data into the same RAM.
+Since it caches compressed blocks, you can also fit more data into the same RAM.

 I recommend to start with the following configuration and tune it as you learn more: